-Look for bananas that are blemish-free and have a nice yellow colour.
-Under-ripe or green bananas do not have the same flavour or creamy consistency and they are also harder for your baby to digest.
-You are best to allow them to ripen on your counter before mashing/pureeing.
+- Bananas: Look for bananas that have a nice yellow colour with a few brown spots.
+Under-ripe or green bananas do not have the same flavour or creamy texture and they are also harder for your baby to digest.
+You are best to allow them to ripen on your counter before mashing/pureeing

 During the early stages of weaning, you may wish to mix it with a little formula/breast milk to thin it out and make it creamier for your baby.